 Sure enough, the gate opened and they all tumbled in again.
-They commenced the journey in reverse, but were still very intently involved in their discussion.
+They commenced the journey in reverse, but were still very intensely involved in their discussion.
 Lucy was on the far side of Cos as they moved from left to right.
 I hadn’t caught her eye as yet because Cos was between us.

-I suddenly realised that this little toddler was studiously maintaining this status quo.
+I suddenly realised that this little toddler was studiously maintaining the status quo.
 She was keeping her mother’s body between herself and the man in the tree in order to avoid visual contact.
 I began silently to laugh and cry again.

 Sure enough, halfway across, her little head peeked around the back of her mum’s bum to see if there was still a man laughing in the tree.
 I waved minutely, through the tears.
 Her head ducked back.
-Just as the little procession was about to disappear, intently conversing, back into the stand of trees on the right, she tried again.
+Just as the little procession was about to disappear, still intensely conversing, back into the stand of trees on the right, she tried again.
 Just the merest peep from behind her oblivious mum.

 I blew her the most heartfelt, all-embracing, non-threatening, overwhelmingly loving kiss I could possibly manage.
 She disappeared again, aghast again, behind her mum and into the trees.